aritonang92/Logistic-Regression-at-Two-Levels/README.md

 ## Logistic-Regression-at-Two-Levels

 Logistic regression is a classification algorithm.
-It is used to predict a binary (or multiple) outcome based on a set of independent variables.
+It is used to predict a binary (or can also multiple) outcome based on a set of independent variables.
 A binary outcome is one where there are only two possible scenarios—either the event happens (1) or it does not happen (0).
 Independent variables are those variables or factors which may influence the outcome (or dependent variable).
 For further information we can also use Logistic Regression for more than